miketaylr/miketaylr.com-blog/_posts/2014-10-07-max-width-in-firefox-mobile-browser-checkboxes.md

 date:   2014-10-07
 ---

-A bug #[1078393][bug], with the ever so descriptive title *'Images' and 'Beta' text is cutoff in Wikipedia*, describes a problem with the mobile Wikipedia settings checkboxes displaying incorrectly in Firefox OS, like so:
+Bug [1078393][bug], with the ever so descriptive title *'Images' and 'Beta' text is cutoff in Wikipedia*, describes a problem with the mobile Wikipedia settings checkboxes displaying incorrectly in Firefox OS, like so:

 <img src="https://miketaylr.com/posts/assets/cutoff.png" style="border:1px solid #ccc; max-width: 100%;">